Have Questions?

 814-514-5590

 Mainstream Counseling has long been dedicated to helping its clients recovery after a period of substance abuse.
-It has been doing this within Mount Union and in the surrounding areas for quite some time.
+It has been doing this within Mount Union, Pennsylvania and in the surrounding areas for quite some time.
 Today, Mainstream Counseling offers services like dual diagnosis drug rehab, activity therapy, motivational interviewing, anger management, substance abuse counseling approach, contingency management/motivational incentive - which are all in line with their philosophy of the treatments and rehabilitation programs that work.
 In addition to, Mainstream Counseling believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it offers several programs, like legal advocacy, persons with serious mental illness, co-occurring mental and substance abuse disorders, suicide prevention services, active duty military, treatment for spanish-speaking clients - among other services listed in the following sections.

 Mainstream Counseling offers inpatient detox facilities, short term drug rehab centers, long term rehab centers, inpatient addiction treatment centers, outpatient substance abuse counseling and others.
 Mainstream Counseling has continued recovery programs that are useful in helping clients after they complete treatment.
 This drug and alcohol rehab facility also uses treatment types that can help you achieve and maintain a full recovery.